doomnonius/keyforging/README.md

-#This is a very complicated project
+<h1>This is a very complicated project</h1>

-##This project will attempt to create a text based version of keyforge.
-If things go real well, I may attempt online play, a simple ai, and a graphical version, but I've got a lot of work ahead of me.
+<h2>This project will attempt to create a text based version of keyforge.
+If things go real well, I may attempt online play, a simple ai, and a graphical version, but I've got a lot of work ahead of me.<h2>
-###Current Goals:
+<h3>Current Goals:</h3>
  - <s>Be able to import and save decks</s> - <b>Done</b>
  - <s>Create initial game setup:</s>
    - <s>Choosing which decks to play</s> - <b>Done</b>